mihailtd/hl7-viewer/README.md

 have the formatting reapplied.
 * The details pane table is not editable.
 This will be editable and the edits will show in the message edit section real time.
-* The 'Standard' column displays a placeholder at the moment.
-This will display the description of the usual value in this field.
 * The light theme will come in a future version.
 * UI scale slider is not implemented yet.
 Currently the UI elements are big to facilitate high resolution screens.
 In the future there will be a slider to adjust the scale of the UI elements.